itsmicah722/ArchGuide/docs/dual_boot/installation.md

 [fdisk]# +500G
 ```

-### Create EFI System Partition
+### Create EFI Partition

-Now we will create the **EFI partition** for storing GRUB files for booting Arch Linux.
+Now we will create the [ESP](https://wiki.archlinux.org/title/EFI_system_partition) *(EFI System Partition)*, used for storing GRUB files for booting Arch Linux.
 Like before, type `n` to create a new partition and press `Enter` to give it the default partition number.

 ```rs
 [fdisk]# n